cronvel/terminal-kit/doc/screenbuffer.md

 		* 'y': only wrap along the y-axis
 		* true, 'both': wrap along the x and y axis
 		* false: no wrapping
-	* tile `boolean` (optional, default: false) if true, the source will fill the destination entirely, using tiling: the source is repeated multiple times along the x and y axis.
+	* tile `boolean` (optional, default: false) if true, the source will fill the destination entirely using tiling: the source is repeated multiple times along the x and y axis.

 This draws the current *screenBuffer* into its *dst* (destination), which is either a `Terminal` or another `ScreenBuffer` instance.